 Memory, continuity, and identity

-This is also true much closer to home.
+The same is true closer to home.

 What awards really reward

-And then there is film.
+Then there is film.

 That is why people care so much.
 They are not only arguing about movies.
 They are arguing about the culture that produces and celebrates them.